Found in South America, Colombia formally is the Republic of Colombia. Fascinating, and with thousands of years of background.

 Spanish Colonization

-The first European visitor to Colombian territory in 1499 was Spanish adventurer Rodrigo de Bastidas.
-By 1525 the Spanish had established a colony at Santa Marta and started to live all over Colombia.
+In 1499, Spanish explorer Rodrigo de Bastidas arrived in Colombia first among European immigrants.
+The Spanish were living all over Colombia and had founded a colony at Santa Marta by 1525.
 Under Spanish sovereignty, Colombia's abundance of gold, emeralds, and other precious resources made it a major source of money for Spain.
 Indigenous people who were compelled into work and converted to Christianity were therefore exploited and mistreated.

 Colombian Etymology